lamdu/hypertypes/README.md

 Hypertypes allow constructing expressions from re-usable terms like DTALC, which can be rich mutually recursive types like in `multirec`.

+The name "Hypertypes" is inspired by "Hyperfunctions" (S. Krstic et al, FICS 2001), which are a similar construct at the value level.

 ## Introduction to the "field constructor" pattern

 ### `Type`: Simple type, simple functionality